michaelemery/staticanalysis/checker/nullness/findbugs.md

 ## redundant tests

-Tests are considered redundant when the results of previous tests at lower dynamic levels were unsound.
+Tests are considered redundant when prerequisite tests are unsound.

 ### IntraproceduralMethodInvocation